klml/drfrederson/_source/example.md

 # Example

-You can use this as template for ne pages
+You can use this as template for new pages.

 Use [markdown extra](http://michelf.ca/projects/php-markdown/extra/)